-Conclusions

-It has been showed that the filter strength of ALF can be controlled by scaling the filter coefficients.
-With an ALF filter strength parameter of 0.75, most of the gain of ALF can be kept but with weaker filtering.
-Reduction of the filter strength can reduce the amount of blurring while still removing coding artifacts and can also in some cases give better visual quality.
-To enable a possibility to control the ALF filter strength it is suggested to include the proposed ALF filter strength parameter to the VTM software.
-The default setting is suggested to be 1, e.g., no change of filter strength.

-: GDR Software
+JVET-T0078: GDR Software

-This contribution includes the source code to enable GDR functionality for VVC and proposes adding the software in the VTM source code package.
-The software offers the following setups:
+This contribution provides source code for enabling GDR functionality in the VTM reference software and proposes its inclusion in an upcoming release.
+The software offers the following functionality:

-Encoding input video sequences into GDR bitstreams using the VTM encoder with the following features:
+Encoding input video sequences into VVC compliant GDR bitstreams using the VTM encoder with the following supported features:

-Flexible GDR period configured through parameter set by user,
+Flexible GDR period configured through user specified parameters,

-Similar number of bits per picture, implying the delay is as low as one frame interval,
+Allocation of a similar number of bits per picture, allowing for delays as low as one frame interval,

-Progressive intra refresh over a GDR period with even distribution of the forced intra areas over pictures within the GDR period using virtual boundary syntax in picture header,
+Progressive intra refresh over a GDR period with even distribution of forced intra areas over pictures within the GDR period using the virtual boundary syntax supported in picture header,

-Necessary (encoding) constraints on coding tools to prevent the leaks and
+Application of the necessary (encoding) constraints on coding tools to prevent "leaks" when performing a random access operation, and

 Exact match at the recovery point (or leak-free).